typesupply/opentype-cookbook/readme.md

 This method has been along for as long as I have been working on OpenType features.
 Adobe probably developed it in the very early days of the .fea language.
 It is probably still the most common implementation.

-    feature locl {
+    feature frac {

-        script latn;

-            language NLD exclude_dflt;
+        @slash = [slash fraction];

-                lookup DutchIJ {
+        lookup FractionNumerators {
-                    sub IJ by IJ.dutch;
+            sub @figures by @figuresNumerator;
-                } DutchIJ;
+        } FractionNumerators;

+        sub [@slash @figuresDenominator] @figuresNumerator' by @figuresDenominator;
+        sub slash by fraction;
-    } locl;
+    } frac;

 ### Method 2: Contextual

 Around 2006 Kent Lew asked me if I had any ideas for a better fraction implementation.
-Specifically, he was referring to the fact that with the existing implementation, users had to manually select only the text that should be converted to fractions and apply the feature.
-If the feature was applied to more than just that text, all numbers not in a fraction would be converted to numerators.
+Specifically, he was referring to the fact that with the existing implementation users had to manually select only the text that should be converted to fractions and apply the feature.
+If the feature was applied to more than just that text all numbers not in a fraction would be converted to numerators.
 This was a big problem in things like cookbooks where there could be thousands of little bits of text that had to be converted to fractions.

 I developed a new method that is built on the common form of writing fractions as an integer, a space, a numerator, a slash and a denominator.
 For example: 2 1/2.
 The code considers 1-10 numbers followed by a slash followed by 1 or more numbers to be a fraction.
 The slash is converted to a fraction bar, the numbers before the slash are converted to numerators and the numbers after the slash are converted to denominators.
 If the new fraction is preceded by a number followed by a space, the space is converted to a thin space to pull the fraction closer to the integer.
 After I published the first version of this code, Karsten Luecke pointed out some some problems with dates, German tax numbers and things like that.
 I published a new version that handles these properly and this version is below.

-With this implementation, users can globally activate fractions.
+With this users can globally activate fractions.
 The only drawback that I have found with this is that it doesn't allow numerators to be longer than 10 numbers long.
 In the unlikely event that a user runs into this problem, they can select the unconverted numerators and activate the numerator feature.

      feature frac {